 A manufacturing company is concerned about COVID-19 spreading amongst its staff.

 The company is considering a range of measures to keep its employees safe, including regular cleaning and asking staff to complete a short questionnaire at the start of each day about whether or not they have any symptoms.

 What are the key data protection considerations?

 If the company introduced a measure that involves processing personal data (such as a questionnaire), it would need to comply with data protection law – the data must be processed lawfully, fairly and transparently.
 It should also consider the need to complete a Data Protection Impact Assessment before any measures are put in place.

 The company needs to be clear, open and honest with staff about how and why it would use their personal data, how long it would be kept for, and who it would be shared with.
 The staff should also be told how the information would be held securely as well as the rights they have in relation to the data.

 The company may be able to use ‘legitimate interests’ as its lawful basis for the processing.
 Health data is ‘special category data’ under data protection law, so an additional special condition is needed for the processing to be compliant – the company’s health and safety obligations could be the relevant special condition here.

 If the company can demonstrate that the processing is a necessary and proportionate way of protecting its staff and their working environment, data protection laws wouldn’t prevent it – but it needs to consider whether the proposed processing activity actually achieves that aim and whether the same result could be achieved through less intrusive means.
 The ideal processing solution would achieve the desired aim in the least intrusive way possible.

-In making this assessment, it should keep up to date with the latest government guidance – in particular around social distancing, wearing face coverings, and the general requirement to self-isolate when experiencing symptoms.
+In making this assessment, it should keep up to date with the latest government guidance for their sector and the general requirement to self-isolate when experiencing symptoms.
 The company should think carefully about whether a questionnaire achieves anything different to these measures that would make it a necessary step to protecting its staff.